-Daniel P. Gold, Ph.D., age 65, President, Chief Executive Officer and Director
+Daniel P. Gold, Ph.D., age 67, President, Chief Executive Officer and Director

 Dr. Gold was appointed President and Chief Executive Officer in April 2010.
 He joined the Company with approximately 25 years of drug discovery and development experience, most recently as President and Chief Executive Officer of Prospect Therapeutics, a mid-stage oncology company.
 Prior to his tenure at Prospect, Dr. Gold was founder and Chief Scientific Officer of Favrille, where he was an integral member of a team that advanced the company's lead oncology candidate through a pivotal Phase III clinical trial.
 He currently serves on the Board of Trustees of the Hope Funds for Cancer Research.
 Dr. Gold's academic qualifications include Postdoctoral Fellowships at the Dana-Farber Cancer Institute, at the Harvard School of Medicine and the Massachusetts Institute of Technology, Center for Cancer Research.
-He holds a Ph.D. in Pathology/Immunology from Tufts University, Boston and a bachelor's degree in Biology from the University of California Los Angeles.
+He holds a Ph.D. in Pathology/Immunology from Tufts University, Boston and a bachelor's degree in Biology from the University of California, Los Angeles.

-Tamar D. Howson, age 71, Director
+Tamar D. Howson, age 73, Director

-Ms. Howson was appointed a director in July 2019.
+Ms. Howson has been a director of MEI Pharma since July 2019.
 She is a highly experienced business development executive and consultant with more than 30 years of service in the pharmaceutical and biotechnology industries.
-Ms. Howson currently serves on the board of directors of Organovo Holdings, Inc. and Scientus Pharma, a private company.
-Between 2009 to 2018 she served on the boards of various other life sciences companies including Actavis plc, Aradigm Corporation, ContraVir Pharmaceuticals, Inc., Cynapsus Therapeutics Inc., Enzymotec PLC, Idenix Pharmaceuticals Inc. and OXiGENE, Inc. From 2009 to 2011, Ms. Howson served as a member of the transaction advisory firm JSB-Partners, providing business development support to life sciences companies.
+Ms. Howson currently serves on the board of directors of Immunic Pharma and Cue Pharma.
+Between 2009 to 2019 she served on the boards of various other life sciences companies including Actavis plc, Aradigm Corporation, ContraVir Pharmaceuticals, Inc., Cynapsus Therapeutics Inc., Enzymotec PLC, Idenix Pharmaceuticals Inc., Organovo Holdings Inc, OXiGENE, Inc., and Scientus Pharma, a private company.
+From 2009 to 2011, Ms. Howson served as a member of the transaction advisory firm JSB-Partners, providing business development support to life sciences companies.
 From 2007 to 2008, Ms. Howson served as Executive Vice President, Corporate Business Development at Lexicon Pharmaceuticals, a public biotech company.
 Prior to joining Lexicon, Ms. Howson served as Senior Vice President, Corporate and Business Development at Bristol-Myers Squibb and SmithKline Beecham plc.
-Ms. Howson holds an MBA from Columbia University, a M.S. from City University of New York, and a B.S. in Chemical Engineering from the Technion, Israel.
+Ms. Howson holds an M.B.A from Columbia University, a M.S. from City University of New York, and a B.S. in Chemical Engineering from the Technion, Israel.